SDL101/network-security-dashboard/README.md

 	•	Click “Export Logs as CSV” to save the current view.
 	•	Files are saved with a timestamp for easy identification.

-Why these steps?
-They provide a simple way to start monitoring, analyze, and export data, ensuring you get the most out of the tool.

 Code Examples

 Event Detection Logic (Backend)